tommycjw/Test-1/README.md

 # Test-1

-This is a test project to get started with Github
+Github is a great community with lots of sharing and resources!